dannyrowlands/pb-test/README.md

 > Appointments should contain up to 6 relevant fields/relationships (user, time, service etc...)

 > Consider modelling two more complicated relationships/entities - eg: User->Appointments?
 Service->Appointments?
+- See models for relationships

 > Upon creation and deletion of an appointment the system must send an email?
 How would this scale?
+- See solution below.
+Queues will allow these to be handled asynchronously.

 > Use any language/framework/app/tool you feel most comfortable